 September 3, 2009 a related party, Insurance Strategies Fund, LLC (ISF), was issued one Series I Unit and contributed \$851,000 of capital to the Company.
 During the period September 4, 2009 through February 28, 2010, ISF made an additional capital contribution of \$680,000 resulting in total capital contributions of \$1,531,000.
 During this same period, tax losses of \$1,560,000 allocated to ISF's interest in GWG Life reduced its tax basis to a negative amount.
 In accordance with ASC 810-10-45-18, intra-entity income or loss was eliminated, and was not affected by the controlling interest.
 In accordance with ASC 810-10-45-19, revenues, expenses, gains, losses, net income or loss, and other comprehensive income was reported on a consolidated basis.
-In accordance with ASC 810-10-45-20, net income or loss and comprehensive income or loss was attributed to the parent and the non-controlling interest based on the terms of the substantive profit and loss sharing agreement contained in the GWG Life Amended and Restated Operating Agreement dated as of September 30, 2009.
+In accordance with ASC 810-10-45-20, net income or loss and comprehensive income or loss was attributed to the parent and the non-controlling interest.
 In accordance with ASC 810-10-45-21 the non-controlling interest was attributed its share of losses even when that allocation resulted in a deficit non-controlling interest balance.
 As a result of these allocations, the non-controlling interest had a member's capital balance of \$(1,915,000).